 Treatment for obesity is focused on weight loss and maintaining a decreased body weight for the long term.
 Consult your veterinarian for pet food and feeding recommendations.
 Increase both frequency and duration of exercise.
 Monitor treats, cut down on or cut out human food, and feed smaller, more frequent meals.

 Royal Canin®: The Nutritional Solution

-Badger Veterinary Hospital proudly carries Royal Canin® Veterinary-Exclusive diets and breed-specific formulas for dogs and cats.
+Badger Veterinary Hospital proudly carries Royal Canin® Veterinary-Exclusive diets, size-based nutrition, and breed-specific formulas for dogs and cats.

 Veterinary-Exclusive diets support a wide range of health issues such as: